anachachua2003/anachachua2003/README.md

 # 💫 About Me:
-Hi, my name is Ana and I am currently studying for a Bachelor's degree in Computer Science at the University of Liverpool.
-I am originally from Georgia, where I completed high school with the highest GPA, and then moved to the UK for my A-levels.<br>I am currently an undergraduate student studying Computer Science at the University of Liverpool, with a strong drive to graduate with a First-Class degree.
+Hi, my name is Ana and I am currently an undergraduate student studying Computer Science at the University of Liverpool, with a strong drive to graduate with a First-Class degree.
 My passion for software engineering and computational finance motivates me to excel in my studies and to pursue a career in these fields upon graduation.

 ## 🌐 Socials: